Best universal lenses for Android phones Android Central 2021

 - Affordable kit: Shuttermoon Camera Lens Kit

-- An abundance of lenses and filters: Erligpowht 11-in-1 Phone Lens Kit
+- An abundance of lenses and filters: Yoidesu 11-in-1 Phone Lens Kit

 - Best value: Camkix Universal 3-in-1

-While not entirely universal, Moment's high-end lenses can be used with any phone the company makes an accompanying case for, including popular Galaxy and Pixel devices.
+While not entirely universal, you can use Moment's high-end lenses with any phone the company makes an accompanying case for, including popular Galaxy and Pixel devices.
 You can pick up a wide-angle, super fisheye, or telephoto lens for your phone, then simply attach the lens to the case's screw mount and start shooting!